vishk23/moses/Reports/Operations/Trial Balance Ops/docs/project-notes.md

 Debating whether I build directly from silver table or if I just go from Bronze.
 I think silver layer has to be the interface into all of this stuff.

 It's bronze -> OBT -> downstream analysis.
 Hard though because there are all sorts of things that we could potentially need, but I think the silver table handles all.
 Silver table at this current point in time doesn't come from bronze tables though, so need to think a little bit about this.

+---
+# 2025-09-15

+Big time overdue on this.
+Can't put this on the super hold while I build everything else out.
+This is something to deliver asap.
+Why not just build it exactly as you think it would need to function and then from there, you can always refactor and adapt.
+The optimal solution/perfect data model isn't ready off the shelf to use so might as well just build it exactly to spec and refactor later on